flomesh-io/osm-edge-docs/content/en/docs/demos/permissive_traffic_mode.md

 weight: 1
 ---

-This guide demonstrates a client and server application within the service mesh communicating using OSM's permissive traffic policy mode, which configures application connectivity using service discovery without the need for explicit [SMI traffic access policies](https://github.com/servicemeshinterface/smi-spec/blob/main/apis/traffic-access/v1alpha3/traffic-access.md).
+This guide demonstrates a client and server application within the service mesh communicating using osm-edge's permissive traffic policy mode, which configures application connectivity using service discovery without the need for explicit [SMI traffic access policies](https://github.com/servicemeshinterface/smi-spec/blob/main/apis/traffic-access/v1alpha3/traffic-access.md).

 ## Prerequisites

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
-- Have OSM installed.
+- Have osm-edge installed.
 - Have `kubectl` available to interact with the API server.
 - Have `osm` CLI available for managing the service mesh.